About the Project

 .
 Therefore, not only will the data stay open forever, but so will the tools used to collect it.

 The list of genera and species presented in the app (last updated summer of 2019) is copied from Category:Extant species

 .
 In keeping with the original licensing, this list is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License

 Weather data provided by OpenWeather™

 .
 The data is made available here under the Open Database License (ODbL)

 by Steve Matteson.

 The AntNupTracker project is run out of the Abouheif Lab at McGill University in Montreal, Quebec, Canada.
-It has been developed by Benjamin Rudski, an undergraduate
+It has been developed by Benjamin Rudski, who began as an undergraduate

 student at McGill University, under the supervision of Professor Ehab Abouheif